asuh/forage/README.md

-# sage-footmate
+# Forage
-This theme combines FootMATE + Sage 9
+This theme combines two starter themes: FootMATE + Sage

 ## [Sage](https://roots.io/sage/)
 Sage is a WordPress starter theme with a modern development workflow.